The Developing Child Summer Minor and Certificate

 The Developing Child is distinguished by its:

-- Specific focus on young children aged birth to 8 years
+- Specific focus on the prenatal period to 8 years

 - Interdisciplinary breadth across education, psychology, social welfare, public health, and public policy

 - Innovative curriculum that incorporates design thinking and a practicum

 - Small cohort model (limited to 30 students)

 - Nexus between theory and practice